This is the second in a three-part series looking back at one of the underrated sitcoms from the 1990s, Wings.

 NBC was already on the verge of universe building, where we discovered Seinfeld, Friends, and Mad About You shared the same landscape.
 Wings wasn't a spin-off of Cheers but seeing how both shows had the same creators/producers and were set in Massachusetts, it was only logical that characters from Cheers would make the trip to Nantucket (though the favor was never returned, as many times as the characters from Wings took trips to Boston).

-It wouldn't be until the middle part of season three (episode 16) when characters from Cheers would return.
+It wouldn't be until the middle part of season three (episode 16) when characters from Cheers returned.
 This time it was none other than the man who would later get a spin-off, Dr. Frasier Crane (Kelsey Grammar).
 Dr. Crane was on the island with this wife Lilith Sternin-Crane (Bebe Neuwirth), conducting a self-help seminar.

 As mentioned in part one of this blog series, over 20 episodes of Wings were not available on Hulu.
 One of these contains the final appearance from a character from Cheers.
 In this episode, Brian (Steven Weber) takes Alex (Farrah Forke) to Boston and a Clint Black concert.
 Black plays himself in the episode and Brian tries to sneak into a party (or backstage).
 Also attempting to do the same?
 Miss Rebecca Howe (Kirstie Alley).